SingularityF/LLLMA/README.md

 # Lo-MA
-Local LLM Assistant (Lo-MA) is like Microsoft Copilot (in 2024) but runs offline and can be personalized to interact with your system
+Local LLM Assistant (Lo-MA) is like Microsoft Copilot (in 2024) but runs offline and can be personalized to interact with your system.

+The best way to interact with the assistant is to have a conversation through voice input.
+The experience is almost hands-free.
+It can currently open URLs in your browser and launch applications in your system.

 ## ⚠️Important
 - This app has only been tested to work on Windows 11
-- This app is customized for my personal use, feature requests are not guaranteed to be supported, feel free to fork the repo
+- This app is customized for my personal use, feature requests are not guaranteed to be supported, feel free to fork the repo or create a PR

 ## Setup
 1. Install [Node.js](https://nodejs.org/)